The Rise Of Consumer Crypto

 Blockchain branding

-For example, members of Starbucks's Odyssey NFT reward program (where one of us, Kaczynski, serves as community lead) can collect NFTs representing the classic Starbucks siren and the popular pumpkin spice latte.
+For example, members of Starbucks's Odyssey NFT reward programme, where one of us, Kaczynski, serves as community lead, can collect NFTs representing the classic Starbucks siren and the popular pumpkin spice latte.
 Many then display these digital assets online.
 Because of the way the underlying software works, nearly any NFT can take on this role.
-An NFT that starts as just a ticket to a baseball game or ballet performance can become an anchor for a rewards program, unlocking a community of shared interest and giving high-value customers unique and valuable perks (like time on the field or an opportunity to meet their favorite prima ballerina).
+An NFT that starts as just a ticket to a baseball game or ballet performance can become an anchor for a rewards programme, unlocking a community of shared interest and giving high-value customers unique and valuable perks, like time on the field or an opportunity to meet their favourite prima ballerina.

 From novel to natural